 How to Get to the Cliffs of Moher from Dublin

 The least popular option is to take public transport to the Cliffs of Moher, though this will take more planning as there are no direct routes from Dublin.
 There are direct bus connections from Galway Bus station though on Bus Eireann.
-If you are coming from Dublin you can make connections in Shannon or Cork as well.
+If you are coming from Dublin, you can make connections in Shannon or Cork as well.
 Stay up to date with bus times here.

-Important Tips to Know for Visiting the Cliffs of Moher
+Essential Tips to Know for Visiting the Cliffs of Moher

 Facilities nearby aren’t just limited to washrooms.
 If you’re more of a bring-your-own-food kind of traveler, there are outdoor and indoor seating areas with benches and tables.
 But if you’re relying on your wallet to get you through your hunger, the Puffin’s Nest Café (named for the puffin birds native to the area) has sandwiches, drinks, and pastries – a bit more of a quick stopover.
 Sometimes you want somewhere a little more established to sit for a while (we’ve all been there); you can find this at the Cliff’s View Cafe.
-This is a true taste of the Irish coast, boasting dishes using ingredients sourced locally, with seasonally-available produce.
+This is an authentic taste of the Irish coast, boasting dishes using ingredients sourced locally, with seasonally-available produce.

 Cliffs of Moher Weather & Terrain